milind-acads/coupon-data-analysis/README.md

 1. Install Jupyter Notebook on workstation or access Google Colab.
 2. Clone this repository.
 3. Open the Notebook and execute the cells.
+Here is the [link]([url](https://github.com/milind-acads/coupon-data-analysis/blob/main/prompt.ipynb)) of this notebook